-- The articles with an orange background indicate that the topic in question must be ordered in this way, as these concern a guideline for the University of Twente.
-A faculty board is not at liberty to deviate from the text of the guideline. - Other articles relate to topics that must be included in the EER based on Article 7.13 or other sections of the WHW.
+A faculty board is not at liberty to deviate from the text of the guideline.

+b.
+Other articles relate to topics that must be included in the EER based on Article 7.13 or other sections of the WHW.
 These articles are not adopted as a guideline.
 The wording of these articles may be deviated from.
 These articles are marked in a light-green background.
-The numbering of the articles and classification into sections is not a matter of free choice, however; the prescribed format must be followed. - There are articles that have been included to provide clear and adequate information but which are already laid down in the law or in the University of Twente regulations.
-These articles have a white background and in most cases contain a source reference.
-The wording of these articles may not be changed because the EER may then contradict existing legislation and regulations. - Where necessary, additional articles may be included by a programme or faculty.
+The numbering of the articles and classification into sections is not a matter of free choice, however; the prescribed format must be followed.